lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 In these conversations I often talk the idea of being conscious of the way we want to ship code.
 For the sake of the argument, I bring up these two extremes:

-- People justify bad code going to production in the name of it.
+- People justify bad code going to production in the name of "shipping culture".
   So they're very fast at breaking things.
 - People try to make things "perfect" before shipping them.
 So they're very slow at not breaking things.